typescript-eslint/typescript-eslint/packages/parser/README.md

 - **`useJSXTextNode`** - default `true`.
 Please set `false` if you use this parser on ESLint v4.
 If this is `false`, the parser creates the AST of JSX texts as the legacy style.

 - **`project`** - default `undefined`.
 This option allows you to provide a path to your project's `tsconfig.json`. **This setting is required if you want to use rules which require type information**.
 You may want to use this setting in tandem with the `tsconfigRootDir` option below.
+Note that if this setting is specified, you must only lint files that are included in the projects as defined by the provided `tsconfig.json` files.

 - **`tsconfigRootDir`** - default `undefined`.
 This option allows you to provide the root directory for relative tsconfig paths specified in the `project` option above.